osohq/oso/docs/content/python/reference/frameworks/flask.md

 {{% callout "Adding roles to your application with Flask?" "blue" %}}

-We just released the next version of our roles library.
+We just released the next version of our roles feature.

 [Check it out here!](/guides/roles)